tzlion/hhugboy/docs/readme.txt

  Disabled  No compatibility mode

- * Support for certain multicarts is available in any mode - currently:
-   - Vast Fame 12-in-1
-   - Vast Fame 18-in-1
-   - SL 36-in-1 with Chinese Pokemon Gold & Silver
+ * Also, 'Dragon Ball Z 3', the pirate English translation of DBZ Goku Gekitouden, will work in any mode for now

 [ KEYS ] - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -